Echocardiology Course and Class Descriptions

 Echocardiology courses train technicians to use non-invasive measures to produce echocardiographic images of the heart, called echocardiograms, which are used to examine chambers, vessels and valves to determine the heart's health.
 Such courses are normally taken through a full certificate or degree program.

 Students in an echocardiology program normally first learn about the anatomy and physiology of the heart, study the diseases that affect it and learn to detect abnormalities.
-They then learn to use the equipment used to do stress tests and create images, as well as read the test results.
-Clinical experiences in an echocardiology program may start as soon as the first year of study, and there are usually several.
+They then learn to operate the equipment used to do stress tests and create images, as well as read test results.

 Beginning Echocardiology Course